 Salaries are just the start.
 You are also paying for health benefits, equipment, software subscriptions, and ongoing training.
 A single mid-level marketing hire can run $50,000 to $70,000 per year before a single tool is added to their workflow.

 Statista projects global digital advertising spend will surpass $740 billion this year.
-That investment is growing because it works.
-Agencies live inside that world every day.
-They have the tools, processes, and talent ready to deploy without the setup cost.
+Agencies live inside that world every day; they have the tools, processes, and talent ready to deploy without the setup cost.
+According to Zipdo, 55% of businesses that outsourced their marketing reported a measurable increase in lead generation.

 Why Every Dollar Goes Further With an Agency

 You are not paying for one person.
-You are paying for a strategist, a content writer, an SEO specialist, a paid ads manager, and an analyst.
-All on your account.
+You are paying for a strategist, a content writer, an SEO specialist, a paid ads manager, and an analyst all on your account.
 Hiring those roles separately would cost five to seven times more.

 5. Access to Professionals Who Already Know What Works